thichuong/ambidex_survival/README.md

   <img src="assets/icon-512.png" alt="Ambidex Survival Icon" width="200" />
 </p>

 **Ambidex Survival** is a high-octane dual-stick survival shooter built with **Rust** and the **Bevy** engine.
-Take control of two independent hands, customize your loadout with a variety of weapons and spells, and survive as long as you can against ever-increasing waves of enemies.
+Take control of two independent hands, customize your loadout with a variety of weapons and spells, and survive as long as you can against ever-increasing waves of enemies, including dangerous **Elite** variants.

 ## ⚔️ The "Ambidex" Combat System